Ohrest/ConwayStrike/README.md

-# Multiplayer implementation of John Conway's game of life
+# ConwayStrike, a multiplayer game-like implementation of John Conway's game of life

 ![Loading screenshot](public/Images/screenshot.png?raw=true "Screenshot")

-Simple Browser-based multi-player Conway's game of life version where you need to "shoot" gliders at your enemy's flag to win, all users see and interact with the same board.
+Browser-based multi-player Conway's game of life version where you need to "shoot" gliders at your enemy's flag to win, all users see and interact with the same board.
 Front-end is built in ReactJS, Backend's server in Node.js and Socket.io for real-time updates.

 The original Conway's game of life's point was to investigate how complex structures can emerge from a simple set of rules, the original is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.